Owlet7/wadfusion/licenses/readme.txt

 unless noted differently in the individual files.
 See gpl.txt

+WadFusion uses several graphics assets that were derived from Nash Muhandes's WidePix, which is released under a non-free license.
+See widepix.txt and widepix_credits.txt

-WadFusion is released as a combined work under the terms of the GPL v3 or later.
+WadFusion is released as a combined work (except the graphics assets) under the terms of the GPL v3 or later.
 Its source code can be found at https://github.com/Owlet7/wadfusion